Arnesfield/argstree/README.md

 Type: `boolean`\
 Default: `true`

 When disabled, the option or command will not accept any arguments (except for [assigned values](#optionsassign)) and are instead saved to the parent option or command if it can accept arguments.
-Otherwise, a [`ParseError`](#parseerror) is thrown and the argument is treated as an unrecognized option or command.
+Otherwise, a [`ParseError`](#parseerror) is thrown and the argument is treated as an unrecognized argument.

 #### options.assign

 Type: `boolean`\
 Default: `true` for `option` types and `false` for `command` types

 Determines if the option or command can have an assigned value using the equal sign (e.g. `--option=value`, `command=value`).
-Otherwise, the option or command will not be matched and the argument is treated like a normal value.
+Otherwise, the option or command will not be matched.

 ```js
 // root schema cannot assigned values